-The process for petitioning for a Certificate of Rehabilitation (COR) is described in Part II-B-3, infra.
+The process for petitioning for a Certificate of Rehabilitation (COR) is described in Part III-B-3, infra.
 If a COR is issued, the court forwards to governor (and Supreme Court in the case of person convicted of more than one felony) with a recommendation that the individual be pardoned.
 Cal.
 Penal § 4852.14.
 The forwarded certificate itself serves as an application for pardon. § 4852.16.
+In 2018 this section was amended to add a new subsection (b) to require the Board of Parole Hearings to issue a pardon recommendation “within one year of receipt of the certificate.”
+See AB 2845.
+Any criteria established by the Governor shall be made publicly available, but shall be otherwise exempt from the requirements of Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code.
 Upon receipt of COR and recommendation from court, governor may request that BPH investigate and make a recommendation. § 4812.7.

-If the applicant was twice convicted of a felony, the governor must receive a recommendation from a majority of the Supreme Court before granting. § 4852.16 No requirement that governor seek Court’s recommendation, and governor is not bound to grant if Court so-recommends.
+If the applicant was twice convicted of a felony, the governor must receive a recommendation from a majority of the Supreme Court before granting a pardon. § 4852.16 No requirement that governor seek Court’s recommendation, and governor is not bound to grant if Court so-recommends.
 If recommendation is sought, Court holds a hearing and application is treated like a case and assigned a number.
 Cal.
 Sup.
 Ct., Internal Operating Practices and Procedures, § XIVA, XV.
 BPH is obligated to make a recommendation in these cases as well, but this does not limit the governor’s ability to act. § 4813.
 Notice must be given to DA at least 10 days before action. § 4804.

 (Persons ineligible for Certificate of Rehabilitation) – Process explained in “How to Apply for a Pardon,” supra.
 Application available at https://www.gov.ca.gov/docs/Application_for_Pardon.pdf.
 Applications are made directly to the governor, and court of conviction, DA, BPH, and the Supreme Court serve the same roles described above.
 See Cal.
 Penal §§ 4801 – 4813.
 There is no right to a public defender in direct pardon cases.

-Frequency of Grants
+F. Frequency of grants

 Office of the Governor